-The Trust Deed contains provisions for convening meetings of the Noteholders (including in a physical place or by any electronic platform (such as conference call or videoconference) or a combination of such methods) to consider any matter affecting their interests, including the sanctioning by Extraordinary Resolution of a modification of the Notes or certain provisions of the Trust Deed.
-Such a meeting may be convened by the Issuer or the Trustee and shall be convened by the Issuer upon a requisition in writing by Noteholders holding not less than 10 per cent. in principal amount of the Notes for the time being remaining outstanding.
-The quorum at any such meeting for passing an Extraordinary Resolution is one or more persons holding or representing a clear majority in principal amount of the Notes for the time being outstanding, or at any adjourned meeting one or more persons being or representing Noteholders whatever the principal amount of the Notes so held or represented, except that at any meeting the business of which includes the modification of certain provisions of the Notes (including the provisions regarding status referred to in Condition 3, modifying the date of maturity of the Notes or any date for payment of interest thereon, reducing or cancelling the amount of principal or the rate of interest payable in respect of the Notes or altering the currency of payment of the Notes) or certain of the provisions of the Trust Deed, the necessary quorum for passing an Extraordinary Resolution will be one or more persons holding or representing not less than two-thirds, or at any adjourned such meeting not less than one-third, in principal amount of the Notes for the time being outstanding.
+The Trust Deed contains provisions for convening meetings of the Noteholders (including in a physical place or by any electronic platform (such as conference call or videoconference) or a combination of such methods) to consider any matter affecting their interests, including the sanctioning by Extraordinary Resolution of a modification of the Notes or certain provisions of the Trust Deed or Agency Agreement.
+Such a meeting may be convened by the Issuer or the Trustee and shall be convened by the Issuer upon a requisition in writing by Noteholders holding not less than 10 per cent. in principal amount of the Notes for the time being remaining outstanding (provided that in the case of the Trustee, it shall have been indemnified and/or prefunded and/or secured to the Trustee's satisfaction).
+The quorum at any such meeting for passing an Extraordinary Resolution is one or more persons holding or representing a clear majority in principal amount of the Notes for the time being outstanding, or at any adjourned meeting one or more persons being or representing Noteholders whatever the principal amount of the Notes so held or represented, except that at any meeting the business of which includes the modification of certain provisions of the Notes (including the provisions regarding status referred to in Condition 3 modifying the date of maturity of the Notes or any date for payment of interest thereon, reducing or cancelling the amount of principal or the rate of interest payable in respect of the Notes or altering the currency of payment of the Notes) or certain of the provisions of the Trust Deed (as set out in more detail in the Trust Deed), the necessary quorum for passing an Extraordinary Resolution will be one or more persons holding or representing not less than two-thirds, or at any adjourned such meeting not less than one-third, in principal amount of the Notes for the time being outstanding.

-For the avoidance of doubt, the agreement or approval of the Noteholders shall not be required in the case of any variation of these Conditions and/or the Trust Deed and/or Agency Agreement made pursuant to Condition 4.7 or Condition 13.2.
+For the avoidance of doubt, the agreement or approval of the Noteholders shall not be required (i) in the case of any variation of these Conditions and/or the Trust Deed and/or Agency Agreement made pursuant to Condition 13.2, or (ii) in the case of any substitution or variation of the Notes to Compliant Securities effected in accordance with Condition 6.6.